Gun buyback program

 A gun buyback program is one instituted to purchase privately owned firearms.
-The purported goal of such programs is to reduce the number of guns sold illegally.
-A buyback program would provide a process whereby civilians can sell their privately owned firearms to the government without risk of prosecution.
-In most cases, the agents purchasing the guns are local police when purchasing firearms on behalf of the government.
-The term is in most cases a misnomer since the purchasers are rarely those who initially sold the guns, so guns are bought, not bought back.
-A gun buyback program can either be voluntary, or it can be mandatory with penalties for failure to sell.
+The goal of such programs is to reduce the circulation of both legally and illegally owned firearms.
+A buyback program would provide a process whereby civilians can dispose of illicitly owned firearms without financial loss or risk of prosecution.
+In most cases, the agents purchasing the guns are local police.

+Purpose and mechanism

+Legislation-led

+In many cases, buyback programs amount to compensation schemes following a change in law which prohibits the private ownership of certain classes of firearm.
+Examples include the compensation scheme following the United Kingdom Offensive Weapons Act 2019, and the 1996-97 National Firearms Buyback Program in Australia.

+The effectiveness of such schemes is often dependent whether the affected firearms were subject to registration, which allows authorities to enforce their surrender.

+Incentivised amnesty

+In other cases, buyback programmes may take the form of an incentivised amnesty scheme intended to take legally and/or illegally held firearms out of circulation more generally.
+Examples include the 2004 Brazilian buyback.
+Such schemes may be run concurrent with a legislation-led programme.

+Private buyback

+In some countries - particularly the United States - buybacks may be privately funded - typically for the purpose of taking firearms out of circulation.
+Examples include an anonymous donor funding buyback events in California following the Sandy Hook Elementary School shooting.

 Argentina

 In July 2007, Argentina initiated a national gun buyback program that ran until December 2008.
 Participation in the program was voluntary and anonymous.
 Individuals received between 100 and 450 pesos (or US$30 to US$145) per firearm depending on its type.
 All types of firearms were accepted including legal as well as illegal weapons.
-The 2007-2008 buyback collected a total of 104,782 firearms or around 7% of the country's estimated total number of firearms as well as 747,000 units of ammunition.
+The 2007–2008 buyback collected a total of 104,782 firearms or around 7% of the country's estimated total number of firearms as well as 747,000 units of ammunition.